Saturday, November 9, 2019

 A half hour later I decided to go out myself and look around, to be sure he was gone.
 I didn’t find him in the hallway, nor on the stairs going down (he was too short to use the elevator) nor anywhere near the building’s main entrance.
 I scanned both ways down the street.
 Nothing.

 All this happened a week ago.
 There have been no problems since.
 I did clean out and disinfect my fridge.
 And I called my father.
-Though of course I told him nothing about what happened.
-He wouldn't have believed me.
+His new girlfriend has gotten him into mushroom hunting.

 E.M.